First Time Buyer Programs

 A credit history that shows responsible repayment of debt;

 Must not have debt payments that exceed 41% of their gross income.
 The ratio is calculated by dividing the homeowner’s monthly debt payments by their gross income.
-These debts include, but are not limited to, new mortgage payment (principal, interest, taxes, and insurance), car payment, loan payment, credit card payments, child support, alimony and any other payment that will take longer than six months to fulfill.
+These debts include, but are not limited to, new mortgage payment (principal, interest, taxes, and insurance), car payments, loan payments, credit card payments, child support, alimony, and any other payment that will take longer than six months to fulfill.

 Homes That Qualify: